Multibit-Legacy/multibit/README.md

 * Translators using the [Crowdin site](http://translate.multibit.org/)
 * Beta testers for checking the latest pre-release

-All contributors get a mention in [AUTHORS.txt](AUTHORS.txt) and must be OK with releasing their work under the MIT license.
+All contributors must be OK with releasing their work under the MIT license.